Can I Make a Good Living as a Hypnotherapist?

 Paid: Google Ads, Facebook ads, directory listings, sponsored posts, local publications

-And when you do a great job, you’ll attract word-of-mouth clients too—often the easiest and most enjoyable clients to work with.
+And when you do a great job, you’ll attract word of mouth clients too, often the easiest and most enjoyable clients to work with.

-Having the confidence to set your business up is key.
 I wish I knew fifteen years ago what I know now, because I could have been up and running within a very short period of time.
+Instead, it took me ages to feel confident enough to even put my photo on my website.

-That’s why I spend a lot of time helping students work through the internal blocks that can quietly sabotage progress—especially limiting beliefs about:
+That’s why I spend a lot of time helping students work through the internal blocks that can quietly sabotage progress, especially limiting beliefs about:

 Talking about themselves